Keeping yourself healthy is important and a commute provides the perfect opportunity to give your body and mind that extra boost!

 One of the unexpected benefits of the Covid-19 pandemic has been the dramatic drop in CO2 levels in many major towns and cities across the UK.

-By commuting by bike, you can reduce your carbon footprint and help to maintain this positive development once life has begun to return to normal.
+By commuting by bike, you can reduce your carbon footprint and help to maintain this positive development.

 It’s receiving serious investment

 There’s never been a better time to take up commuting by bike.
-The government recently announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.
+In 2020, the government announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.